riccardoscheda/riccardoscheda.github.io/our_team/index.md

 # <i class="fas fa-users"></i>Group Members

-The **AI for Medicine Research Group** consists of full-time PhD students and Research Fellows led by **Prof. Stefano Diciotti**.
+The **AI for Medicine Research Group** is led by **Prof. Stefano Diciotti**.
-For up-to-date info the group members, check out their links.
+For up-to-date info of the group members, check out their links.